It is so easy to create really bad real estate images. With these tips, you are guaranteed to make ugly shots of your properties.

 So: Self do, self have.
 Anyone can do poor photography.

-These findings are not squandered – most are results of my customer communication and exactly tailored to a single target group.
+- These findings are not squandered – most are hard earned results of my customer communication and exactly tailored to a single target group.

 Now it is up to you what you will do with this list.
-Anyway, I’ll go out and take good photos :-).
+Anyway, I’ll go out and take good photos or teach other agents to do so :-).